yashsahugtx/skype-docs/Skype/UCMA/glossary-ucma-5-0-sdk.md

 <td><p><a href="https://msdn.microsoft.com/en-us/library/hh381065(v=office.16)">Contact</a></p></td>
 <td><p>A contact is usually another user who has the ability to use real-time communications, but can also be an application, such as a &quot;bot&quot; or a Help Desk service.</p>
 <p>Users of real-time communications often maintain a list of &quot;buddies&quot; (or contacts in Skype for Business Server 2015 terminology) with whom they frequently communicate.
 Every contact has a uniquely identifiable SIP URI and display name, as well as other attributes.</p>
-<p>The contact list can exist in different stores such as e-mail servers or Communications Server backend stores.
+<p>The contact list can exist in different stores such as email servers or Communications Server backend stores.
 UCMA provides an API for managing contacts that are stored in the Skype for Business Server 2015 backend stores.
 An application written using UCMA can use other mechanisms as well, if necessary.</p>
 <p>An application can organize its contacts into contact groups, and usually subscribes to the presence (the online state of the contact) of users in a contact list.</p>
 <p>A contact is different from an Active Directory contact object.</p></td>
 </tr>